At Security First Financial, we know buying your first home is a big decision and we want you to feel confident.

 Name of preferred title company

 When the loan is ready to close, you’ll review and sign documents.
-Your Loan Officer can answer any questions you have about the paperwork.
+Your Loan Originator can answer any questions you have about the paperwork.
 When the loan is funded and closed, you’ll get the keys to your new home!